rumpkernel/rumprun-packages/openmp/README.md

 ```
 $ make
 ```
-The Makefile determines your currently installed GCC version and fetches the proper GCC sources brnach required to build libgomp (OpenMP library) for Rumprun.
+The Makefile determines your currently installed GCC version and fetches the proper GCC sources branch required to build libgomp (OpenMP library) for Rumprun.

-When the build/fetch process was succesfull you will find two new folders named `include` and `lib`  with the OpenMP header file and the OpenMP static library.
-To build an OpenMP application now you have to compile the application supplying additional the path to the two folders mentioned above as arguments.
+When the build/fetch process was successful you will find two new directories named `include` and `lib`  with the OpenMP header file and the OpenMP static library.
+To build an OpenMP application for Rumprun you have to compile the application supplying additional the path to the two directories mentioned above as arguments.

 ```
 $ x86_64-rumprun-netbsd-gcc ./example/omp_hello.c -I ./include \